 Garrett-Evangelical has been proud to host Deacon Dialogue conferences since 2007.
 These conferences bring together United Methodist deacons and deacon candidates from across the connection for a time of worship, networking, fellowship, and workshops.
 Rev. Dr. Margaret Ann Crain, deacon, emeritus professor, and former director of deacon studies, put it best when she said, "United Methodist deacons need to speak clearly to the church about who we are and what God has called us to do.
 Deacon Dialogue provides an opportunity to meet together, hear from some of our most articulate deacons, and share in the efforts to clarify, for the United Methodist Church, the unique contribution of deacons to the mission of Jesus Christ.”

-The next Deacon Dialogue is scheduled for Summer 2017 with more information to follow soon!
+Information on the next Deacon Dialogue to follow soon!

 Basic Graduate Theological Studies

 The Basic Graduate Theological Studies (BGTS) are required by the Book of Discipline for all candidates for ordination in The United Methodist Church.
 Candidates for ordination must complete a minimum of 27 hours of coursework covering “Old Testament; New Testament; theology; church history; mission of the church in the world; evangelism; worship/liturgy; and United Methodist doctrine, polity, and history.
 These courses may be included within or in addition to a seminary degree” (¶324.4a).